rafaeldevs/word-counter/QUICKSTART.md

 ## Requirements

-This project ships with batteries included.
-In other words after installing Babashka and granting the correct permissions to the `word-count.sh` and `metronome.clj` files you should be able to issue commands successfully.
+After installing Babashka, Python, and granting the correct permissions to the `word-count.sh` and `metronome.clj` files you should be able to issue commands successfully.

-- babashka v1.3.18
+- Babashka (v1.3.18 used in development/testing)
+- Python - Babashka (v3.10.12 used in development/testing)

 ## How to Use

 1. **Install Babashka**: Make sure you have Babashka installed on your system.
 You can download it from [Babashka GitHub](https://github.com/babashka/babashka).

 2. **Grant executable file permissions to files**: `word-count.sh` and `metronome.clj`
-   a. `chmod +x word-count.sh`
+   - `chmod +x word-count.sh`
-   b. `chmod +x metronome.clj`
+   - `chmod +x metronome.clj`

-3. **Execute Tasks**: The first two tasks are ready, rest need QA
+3. **Execute Tasks**: All tasks work and the project is configured for development.

+> If you want to get the word count of a directory use `word-count.sh <dir>` or modify the `directory` Babashka task found in `bb.edn` with your directory.

 4. **Customize**: In development